SeanKilleen/seankilleen.github.io/_posts/2015-11-03-How-to-apply-conditional-formatting-across-rows-Excel-2013.md

 * Select the cell and apply the conditional formatting, referencing other cells in the row.
 * Highlight the row
 * Drag the corner of the row down to the bottom of the cells you want to apply the formatting to -- just as if you were going to replace all the content.
-* However, an icon appears in the lower-right-hannd corner.
+* However, an icon appears in the lower-right-hand corner.
 Click this icon
 * Select "formatting only" to replace the formatting only, which will include the conditional formatting.

 Example below (click to expand):